 1. Connected residential development - Crawley is advancing its planning policies to enable almost 3,000 high density, new town centre homes to be developed with excellent travel choices.
 This means attractive apartments alongside rail and bus stations, taxis, shops, cafés and parks, with extra bike facilities and at least one car club, giving a big boost to local business and the evening economy.
 Car ownership is typically significantly lower in dense urban housing areas than in rural or suburban areas and likely to reduce further in Crawley town centre.
 4. Railway station upgrades - The Crawley Growth Programme will help to transform railway station environments and transport interchanges for residents, visitors and commuters at Crawley and Three Bridges.
 Gatwick Airport station is to be significantly reconfigured and upgraded alongside improved access to local bus services.

-2. Key cycle routes - Safe, direct, connected cycle routes are a key Crawley Growth Programme priority, aiming to link Three Bridges and Gatwick Airport railway stations directly with Manor Royal and the Town to make journeys by bike a reality.
+2. Key cycle routes - Safe, direct, connected cycle routes are a key Crawley Growth Programme priority, aiming to link Three Bridges and Gatwick Airport railway stations directly with Manor Royal and the town to make journeys by bike a reality.

-3. Bus hubs - The Town Centre bus station will be modernised and transformed with improved access, seating and waiting space.
-Further hubs with smart facilities and improved realtime information, WiFi and charge points for mobile devices on bus services will increase the appeal of bus travel.
+3. Bus hubs - Smart facilities at Manor Royal, Three Bridges station and the town centre and improved real time information, WiFi and charge points for mobile devices on bus services will further boost the appeal of bus travel.
+The bus station will be transformed with improved access, seating and waiting space.
 5. Parking management schemes - West Sussex County Council's emerging road space audit (RSA) looks at car parking space efficiency for different road users.
-This data can be used to: identify better use of street space, cut conflicting demand and reallocate underused car parking space that may be empty for long periods.
+This data can be used to: identify better use of street space, cut conflicting demand and achieve a more efficient parking space provision.